 Restoring Wildlife Habitat

 In addition to continued protection, habitat management is critical to the success of rhinos.
 IRF supports programs and hires local workers to remove invasive species in Indonesia and India.
 In Sumatra, Indonesia, IRF is working with Way Kambas National Park to replant three sections of rainforest that were degraded.
+In India and Nepal, we work with local partners to remove invasive species and restore habitats for wildlife.

 Partnering With Local Communities In Conservation